-Facing severe opposition from nearby residents, Disney Cruise Line canceled plans to build a cruise port on an unspoiled Bahamian island.
+Facing serious opposition from nearby residents, Disney Cruise Line canceled its plans to build a cruise port on the unspoiled Bahamian Egg island.

-Line's officials said they backed off plans after the initial environmental study found the work would damage coral on Egg Island, uninhabited isle off the north coast of Eleuthera, ringed by pristine reef.
-The company, which also leases an island off Great Abaco, wished to create a 2nd exclusive stop with a terminal.
+Line's officials said they backed off plans after the environmental study found that works would damage coral reefs around Egg Island, uninhabited isle off the north coast of Eleuthera, and ringed by a pristine reef.

 “We recently completed a careful and thorough review of a project at Egg Island and determined that the environmental impact of our intended development would be too significant.”

-News of the project outraged residents of nearby Spanish Wells, who quickly organized a petition that collected nearly 3,000 signatures and prompted the local district council to demand answers from Prime Minister Perry Christie.
+News of the project outraged Spanish Wells residents who organized a petition and collected over 3,000 signatures and prompted the local district council to demand answers from Bahamas' Prime Minister.

-Turning islands into private retreats for cruisers has grown in popularity since Norwegian first leased Great Stirrup Cay in the 1970s.
+Turning Bahamian islands into private cruise destinations has grown in popularity since Norwegian first leased Great Stirrup Cay in the 1970s.
 Including Disney’s Castaway Cay, five islands in the Bahamas now provide exclusive island vacations with private beaches, fake shipwrecks and water slides.
 At the opposite end of Eleuthera, Princess Cruise Lines operates Princess Cays on 40 acres of beachfront.

-But residents say Egg Island, the only remaining cay in the district not privately owned or leased, has long been used by locals for beach parties and summer getaways.
-At just 12 acres, the island is beloved for its undisturbed shores, where turtles regularly nest, and a reef just off the beach.
-Until recently, the Higgs family held a 99-year lease but surrendered it when the family patriarch died, Roberts said.
+Locals say Egg Island has long been used by them for beach parties and summer getaways.
+At just 12 acres, the island are undisturbed shores, where turtles regularly nest, and the reef just off the beach.
+Until recently, the Higgs family held a 99-year lease.